You Probably Have Bad Posture [Here's How to Tell]

 This post will discuss the most common postural inefficiencies and how to tell if you have them.

-We will start from the head and work our way down.
+We will start with the head and work our way down.

-Any one of these major postural deviations have the potential to cause significant consequences- consequences that can worsen over time.
+Anyone of these major postural deviations has the potential to cause significant consequences- consequences that can worsen over time.

 This post will not be comprehensive, as there are entire textbooks dedicated to the subject of posture.